upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

     An overview of the nervous system

 **This overview (above) is a simplified representation and does not show the full nervous system.
-You may refer to advanced textbook for further explanation.**
+You may refer to advanced textbooks for further explanation.**

 .. admonition:: Fun Fact